-USE OR DISCLOSURE OF SURVEILLANCE RECORDS: all surveillance video recordings and still photographs made with SEPLSO's digital video or still cameras are the property of SEPLSO.
+USE OR DISCLOSURE OF SURVEILLANCE RECORDS: all surveillance video recordings and still photographs made with SEOLS's digital video or still cameras are the property of SEOLS.
 The recordings and still photographs may be used by authorized individuals to identify those responsible for library policy violations, criminal activity on library property, or actions considered disruptive to normal library operations.

-Video records may be shared with authorized library employees when appropriate or, upon approval by the CEO, other library staff to identify those suspended from library property and to maintain a safe, secure and policy-compliant environment.
+Video records may be shared with authorized library employees by the Executive Director to identify those suspended from library property and to maintain a safe, secure and policy-compliant environment.